kubos/kubos/docs/mission-dev/index.rst

 -------------------

 You have all the hardware integrated, you have all the required mission applications, and you've tested everything to your heart's content...you're ready for launch.
-We've created a checklist for the :doc:`likely steps <flight-ready>` to the prepare the software to be launch-ready.
+We've created a checklist for the likely steps to the prepare the software to be launch-ready:

+- :doc:`Flight Ready <flight-ready>`

 Please note that this is only a recommended list of steps, and will definitely change depending on your launch provider, mission requirements, and hardware configuration.

 .. toctree::